KimKeepLearning/LearnGit/README.md

 git is a distributed version control ststem

-Git is a free software
+Git is  free software distributed ubder the GPL